Davet-Cabrera/elite-qualifier/README.md

 # Chat Bot
 This is probably the simplest (and worst) chat bot that you've ever seen.
+It doesn't even have a proper name.

 ## Table of Contents
 - [Background](#Background)